 Expect to be out longer than you plan.
 Turn on the Weather Radio and listen to the forecast for the next 24 hours.
 How will the wind shift?
 Will this create a long hard slog to windward back to the marina slip or pier?

-If you go out for a day-sail, consider sailing to windward early on so the sail back will be an easy reach or run.
+If you go out for a day sail, consider sailing windward early on so the sail back will be an easy reach or run.
 Look for anchorages along your sailing route in case the weather turns foul.
-Become weather wise to keep your sailing fun and safe for you and your sailing crew.
+Become weather-wise to keep your sailing fun and safe for you and your sailing crew.